 13. Kuku Paka

 Kuku paka is a simple chicken dish that’s cooked in a flavorful coconut-based curry sauce.
-Also called kuku na nazi, it has Arabic, Indian, and African influences popular across the East African coast.
+Also called kuku na nazi, it has Arabic, Indian, and African influences popular across the coast.
 Its name is from the Swahili word kuku, which means “chicken”, and paka, meaning “to smear, spread, or apply”.

 The recipe mainly consists of coconut milk or coconut cream and curry spices.
 The key to this dish is to char-grill the chicken before mixing it in the sauce for that delicious and authentic smokey flavor.
 Other meats such as fish or shrimp are often used in place of chicken, with some recipes having potatoes and eggs added to the mix.
 Add a spritz of lime juice before eating to really level up the dish.

 14. Kenyan Beef Stew